Hot Flashes: A Warning Sign for Alzheimer’s

 While hot flashes alone cannot definitively diagnose Alzheimer’s, they may serve as a useful marker for further investigation.

-Further research is needed to better understand the link between hot flashes and Alzheimer’s disease and to develop more effective diagnostic tools for early detection.
+Further research is needed to better understand the link between hot flashes and Alzheimer’s disease and to develop more effective diagnostic for early detection.

 Exploring the Link: Hormonal Changes and Alzheimer’s Risk